VForWaTer/scripts/README.md

 ## Contributing

 Each topic should go into it's own subfolder.
-Please also add a Readme there and stuff like `requirements.txt`.
-No tep-level definitions to keep the subfolders self-contained.
+Please also add a `README.md`, `requirements.txt` and stuff like that.
+No top-level definitions to keep the subfolders self-contained.

 ## Contents